lidofinance/docs/docs/ipfs/ipfs-guide.md

 3. Open the latest successful workflow and look for the "ipfs-pinning" title.
 There you will find a root CID and a link to an IPFS HTTP gateway.

 #### IPFS.json
-We have a convention to store the latest CID for an app in the `ipfs.json` file in the project's root.
+We have a convention to store the latest CID for an app in the `IPFS.json` file in the project's root.

 ### Release frequency
 Not every new release of our applications will be deployed to IPFS, only major releases or critical fixes.
 So we don't expect it to be often.
-This decision is made due to the numerous actions required to make an IPFS release, and also the fact that each new release will produce a new CID and will be available at the new address, which is inconvenient for users willing to always use the latest version of an application.
+This decision is made due to the numerous actions required to make an IPFS release, and also the fact that each new release of a Lido app will produce a new CID and will be available at the new address, which is inconvenient for users willing to always use the latest version of an application.

 ## Hash verification